How-to

 ShareDuo solves this with a password field at upload time.
 The artifact doesn't load until the correct password is entered.
 This page explains how it works and when to use it.
 For background on why Claude's native sharing is limited this way, see what "Publish Artifact" actually does in Claude.

-Claude's sharing model is binary: public (anyone with the link) or team-only (behind a Claude login).
+Claude's sharing model is binary: public (anyone with the link can view standard HTML artifacts — no account required) or team-only (behind a Claude login).
 There is no middle option.
 The Publish button generates a claude.ai URL — and claude.ai doesn't have a per-artifact password layer.
-The only access control available is Claude's own account authentication, which requires your viewer to have a Claude account.
+Anyone who has the link can open it.

-That works fine for internal team sharing.
-It breaks down the moment you want to share with someone outside your Claude workspace — a client, a beta tester, a stakeholder — and you still want some control over who can actually see the content.
+That works fine for fully open sharing.
+It breaks down the moment you want to share with a specific audience — a client, a beta tester, a stakeholder — and still want some control over who can actually see the content.
 For the full picture of what Claude's sharing can and can't do, see can I share a Claude artifact?

 When you upload an artifact to ShareDuo, there's an optional password field.
 Set a password, and ShareDuo wraps the artifact behind a prompt — the HTML is never sent to the browser until the viewer enters the right password.
 You send the password to your viewer separately (email, Slack, whatever channel makes sense).
 If they don't have it, they see a blank prompt, not your work.